khaledkhairy/SPHARM_Mech-Project/README.md

 [3] Select the gene expression scalar field dorsal_s from the drop-down menu under "Fold 1" and then enter 1.0 in the edit field next to set that the dorsal_s expression will be used 100% (there are no other scalar fields for this run).

-[4] In the optimization panel make sure the SUBPLEX(NLOPT) tab is selected, set the number of iterations to 50,000 and press "start" to start the optimization.
+[4] In the optimization panel make sure the SUBPLEX(NLOPT) tab is selected, set the number of iterations to 200,000 and press "start" to start the optimization.

 [5] The shape updates during optimization and current energy is plotted in the lower left panel.
-The text feedback provides information about <total shape energy> <volume constraint energy> <self-intersection (should be 0)> <self-check of curvature calculation using total Gaussian curvature (should be close to 1.0 throughout)>
+The text feedback provides information about <total shape energy> <volume constraint energy> <self-intersection (should be 0)> <self-check of curvature calculation using total Gaussian curvature (should be close to 1.0 throughout)>.
+Quirk:Should the shape disappear during optimization, please click anywhere into the upper left window and press <R>.

 [6] At the end of optimization, or when the user presses "stop" the current lowest energy shape will be shown.